What is the cheapest movie poster you can buy? A free one, of course.

-This is how I try to go about it, and I seem to get better than average success.
+This is how I try to do it, and I seem to get better than average success.

-Go to the same cinema as often as possible
+Go to the same cinema or movie theater as often as possible.

 You want to be known at the cinema and for the employees to recognize you.
-While there is a pretty high staff turnover at cinemas, it is relatively easy to go enough to be recognized.
+While cinemas have a high staff turnover, it is relatively easy to go enough to be recognized.

 Especially by supervisors and managers because they will have generally worked at the cinema longer than the floor staff.